A Guide to Rear Entry Snowboard Bindings

 It also means that you can ride straight off the lift and strap in without having to stop, although this does take a bit of balance.

-Rear entry bindings Compatibility
+Rear Entry Bindings Compatibility

-Undoubtedly the main advantage and main people ride Rear entry bindings is speed of use.
+Undoubtedly the main advantage and main people ride rear entry bindings is speed of use.
 Clipping in and out can be done on the move and save you time getting on and off the lifts.

 I found that they can offer a bit more support in the front of the binding.
 This can be an advantage if you are riding old and tired boots which have little support, particularly when you are turning on your toe edge